AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/status.md

 **[!UICONTROL Health Index Bar]**: It measures overall site health from 0 to 100, where zero is worst, and 100 is perfect health.
 It’s calculated based on the quantity and priority weight coefficient of active recommendations.

-**[!UICONTROL Download Recommendations Report]**: Recommendations Report provide personalized recommendations applicable to your project.
+**[!UICONTROL Download Recommendations Report]**: Recommendations Report provides personalized recommendations applicable to your project.
 You can download a PDF report by clicking on this section.